microsoft/napajs/docs/api/metric.md

 latency.increment(['client1']);
 ```
 #### <a name="metric-decrement"></a> `decrement(dimensions?: string[]): void`
-Decrement the value of this metric on an instance constrained by dimension values.
+Decrement the value of an instance of the metric constrained by dimension values.

 ### <a name="get"></a> function `get(section: string, name: string, type: MetricType, dimensions: string[] = []): Metric`
-Allocate a metric with specified section, name, type and dimensions.
-If a metric already exists with given parameters, returns the existing one.
+Create a metric with an identity consisting of section, name, type and dimensions.
+If a metric already exists with given parameters, returns existing one.

 Example:
 ```ts